About Our Program

 Our curriculum is well-rounded so that students experience a mix of research, theory, writing, and practical experience.
 It is also flexible so that students may tailor their courses to their topical interests.

-As of fall 2016, we have two options for the Public History MA: a 12 month course and internship based program and a 16 month program which additionally includes a cognate paper.
+We have two options for the Public History MA: a 12 month course and internship based program and a 16 month program which additionally includes a cognate paper.
 Students who take the 16 month program will return for the fall semester after their summer internship to complete a research based paper on a public history topic of their choice with a cognate supervisor.
 The cognate paper may or may not be linked to earlier courses and/or their internship experience.

 All Public History students take 3 one-term mandatory courses, 3 one-term optional courses, and the internship.
 The required courses are: